 Who Doesn’t Have to File Taxes for ObamaCare?

-If you don’t have to file a tax return because your income is too low, then you are automatically exempt and don’t need to file.
+If you don’t have to file a tax return because your income is too low, then you are automatically exempt and don’t need to file forms related to the Affordable Care Act.
 Learn about the filing limit.

 Even if you don’t have to file, you may want to file for many reasons.
 For example, if you had Marketplace coverage and then lost your source of income, you may be owed tax credits for the months you had coverage.
+This is true even if your year end income dropped below 100% of the Federal Poverty Level.
 You can also report exemptions due to income for months you did not have coverage on the Health Coverage Exemptions form found below.

 All ObamaCare Related IRS Forms, Instructions, and Our Simplified Instructions